jefalbino/jsmart-async-archetype/README.md

 # jsmart-async-archetype
-Basic maven archetype to create web project based on JSmart
+Maven archetype to create web project based on JSmart with Server Sent Events